Ashley Phillips: Tottenham Hotspur

+Loan to Stoke City

+On 23 August 2024, Phillips returned to the Championship, joining Stoke City on a season-long loan deal.
+Phillips scored his first goal in professional football on 29 October 2024 in a 3–2 EFL Cup defeat against Southampton.
+Phillips made 39 appearances for Stoke scoring one goal, as they finished in 18th position, avoiding relegation on the final day of the season.
+Phillips returned to Stoke on loan for the 2025–26 season.
+Phillips received his first senior red card in a 1–1 draw against his former side Blackburn Rovers, picking up two yellow cards for fouls on Yūki Ōhashi.
+Phillips was a regular starter under Mark Robins in 2025–26, making 44 appearances becoming a popular player amongst the supporters.

+Middlesbrough

+On 15 August 2026, Phillips signed a five-year contract with EFL Championship side Middlesbrough.
+He made his debut for the club, coming on as a 72nd minute substitute, in a 3–1 win against Doncaster Rovers in the second round of the EFL Cup.
+On 5 September 2026, Phillips made his first start for Middlesbrough and played 72 minutes before being substituted, in a 1-0 win against Queens Park Rangers.
+In the next match, Philips scored the winning goal in the last minute of the game, in a 4–3 win against Norwich City.

 International career

 Phillips was born in England to a Nigerian father and Welsh mother.
 On 9 April 2021, he made his debut for the Wales U16s coming off the bench in a 3–2 win against England U16.
 On 1 October 2021, Phillips was called up to the England U17 squad.
 On 16 September 2022, Phillips along with Rovers teammate Adam Wharton were called up to the England U19 squad, making his debut in a 2–0 win against Montenegro U19.
 On 9 June 2023, Phillips made his England U18 debut during a 2–2 draw with Norway at the Lisbon International Tournament.
-On 6 September 2024, Phillips made his England U20 debut during a 1-1 draw away to Turkey.
+On 6 September 2024, Phillips made his England U20 debut during a 1–1 draw away to Turkey.

 On 29 August 2025, Phillips was called up to the under-21s.
 He made his debut as a substitute during a 2027 UEFA European Under-21 Championship qualification win away to Kazakhstan on 8 September 2025.